In this section

 NWT CIMP is focused on providing information to regulators and the public that supports effective environmental decision-making.
 Many projects are identified as being able to contribute to a current or future decision-making process.

 NWT CIMP encourages the publication of project results in both peer-reviewed journals and plain language summaries.
 Regional summary sheets highlight locally-specific projects.
-Program staff work with project leads to develop and publish plain language summaries (NERBs) of current projects.
+Program staff work with project leads to develop and publish plain language research bulletins that summarize current projects.